Nancy Brown (actress): Career

 While still a 16-year-old student at RADA, in 1926 Brown appeared at the Savoy Theatre in The Unfair Sex, having taken over a principal role at short notice following the illness of Rosalie Courtneidge.
 In the same year she was in Love's a Terrible Thing.
 A "reliable understudy", Brown learned leading roles in Rose Marie, The Desert Song, Show Boat and Bitter Sweet, but did not have many opportunities to appear on stage.
-Noel Coward, however, sent her to America with Bitter Sweet in 1929 and she also toured Canada.
+Noël Coward, however, sent her to America with Bitter Sweet in 1929 and she also toured Canada.

 In 1932, after a five-month search, Brown, with no film experience, was selected for the leading role of Teresa in The Maid of the Mountains, a film adapted from the musical of the same name by Harold Fraser-Simson.
 The following year she appeared in two more films based on musicals and directed by Harry Hughes, Facing the Music and A Southern Maid.
 She was also in Paul L. Stein's drama film, Red Wagon.

 She was thrilled to star for 18 months with Richard Tauber in his 1943 operetta, Old Chelsea, in England, noting his generosity to fellow cast members.
 Other performances were with comedian Bud Flanagan.

 Brown returned to Australia in 1948.
 She was invited to headline in the Centaur Presents concerts, organised in 1949 to raise money for the Centaur Memorial Fund for Nurses.

 In 1961, she, her husband, Albert Arlen, and Lloyd Thomson produced a week-long season of their musical version of The Sentimental Bloke.
 Sir Frank Tait and John McCallum saw it and a six-week season was arranged at the Comedy Theatre in Melbourne.
 The musical went on tour and took over £250,000.
 This production was considered by Tony Sheldon to be Australia's best-known musical.

 Brown wrote her memoir, The Black Sheep of the Brown Family: A magic life!, in 2001.